rpcpool/yellowstone-thorofare/README.md

-# Yellowstone gRPC Benchmark Tool
+# Yellowstone Thorofare gRPC Benchmark Tool

 A simple tool to compare the performance of two Yellowstone gRPC endpoints.